Created by: Kristinn Magnusson

-Almost every type of objects in exMon can be added to a Schedule Group, they include: Processes, Packages, Queries, Compare Queries, Reports, Dimensions and Object Groups.
+Almost every type of object in exMon can be added to a Schedule Group, they include: Processes, Packages, Queries, Compare Queries, Reports, Dimensions and Object Groups.

-To add objects to schedule, find the desired object in the Object/Item browser and drag it to the schedule list, or double click it.
+To add objects to the schedule, find the desired object in the Object/Item browser and drag it to the schedule list, or double-click it.

-Important note: All objects in Schedule Groups are executed at the same time which can put unnecessary load on source systems .
+Important note: All objects in Schedule Groups are executed at the same time which can put an unnecessary load on source systems.

 Objects can also be added to a Schedule Group in the properties pane within the object.